GEO-IASS/ImageRetrieval-3/README.md

 pLSA can be also applied to text, example it can cluster a series of articles into various topics like sports, politics, movies etc.

-In this application the 1000 images are used to learn the topic model based on the coarse color histogram.
-Later the learnt model is used to retrieve k number of most similar images.
-Similar image here means, which are similar by topics.
-For this case 6 topics are chosen.
+In this application the first 1000 images are used to learn the topic model based on the coarse color histogram.
+Later, the learnt model is used to retrieve k most similar images.
+Similar image means, which are similar by topics.
+For this application 6 topics are chosen.

 We can see from the learnt topic model below that each topic has some pattern.
 1. Topic 1 has brown shades as dominant color.